-The school offers opportunities for resident multilingual learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.
+The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.

-Parents/Guardians of multilingual learners will be informed how they can: (1) be involved in the education of their children; (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students; and (3) participate and serve on the District's
+Parents/Guardians of English Learners will be informed how they can: (1) be involved in the education of their children; (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students; and (3) participate and serve on the District's Transitional Bilingual Education Programs Parent Advisory Committee.

-For questions related to this program or to express input in the school's Multilingual Learners program, contact Limaris Pueyo at limaris.pueyo@cusd200.org.
-(Policy 6:160, English Learners)
+For questions related to this program or to express input in the school's English Learners program, contact Limaris Pueyo at limaris.pueyo@cusd200.org (Policy 6:160, English Learners)